rubesjan/Shunting-yard-calculator/README.md

 to run the application use command: make run

-for usage example see:
+for usage example see:<br>
 examples/var.txt

-to see documentation use commands: make doc firefox ./doc/index.html
+to see documentation use commands:<br>
+make doc;
+firefox ./doc/index.html

-to delete temporary files use command: make clean
+to delete temporary files use command:<br>
+make clean